You can contact our dog collection service if you have found a stray dog, or if you have lost a dog.

 All costs must be settled before the dog can be collected by its owner.

-- £92 - collection charge during office hours, payable to our contractor SDK Environmental Ltd.
+- £92 - collection charge during office hours

-- £132 - collection charge outside office hours, payable to SDK Environmental Ltd.
+- £132 - collection charge outside office hours

 You will also have to pay for any applicable veterinary, kennelling, administrative and delivery costs.